History of the Atlanta Falcons: Super Bowl XXXIII

 In the two-week interval between the NFC Championship game and Super Bowl XXXIII, media attention was focused mostly upon the Falcons' opponent, the Denver Broncos, their retiring quarterback John Elway, and former Denver coach Dan Reeves's relationship with Elway, which was at times contentious during his tenure as Broncos coach.
 Falcons Pro Bowl CB Ray Buchanan also jokingly guaranteed a win to a reporter, with this statement being blown out of proportion by the overzealous media.
 Days later, Buchanan attracted further attention when he greeted the media wearing a dog collar to represent the Falcons' status as 8 1/2 point underdogs.

 The biggest story for either team broke the night before the game.
 Falcons Pro Bowl free safety Eugene Robinson, who had just that morning received the Bart Starr Award for his "high moral character," was arrested for soliciting an undercover police officer $40 for oral sex on Biscayne Boulevard in downtown Miami.
 Robinson would play in the game, but he would turn out to be a liability, blowing a coverage on a key play in the first half, and missing a tackle that resulted in a fourth-quarter touchdown.

-Super Bowl XXXIII was an exciting and novel event for Falcons fans and players, but was a disappointing end to what had theretofore been a dream season.
-The Falcons offense moved the ball consistently on the Broncos throughout the game, but had several mishaps within Denver territory, allowing the Broncos offense to deliberately pick apart the Atlanta defense and pull away to a 17-3 lead in the first half.
-A Morten Andersen field goal brought the Falcons within 17-6 going into halftime, but the second half was punctuated by two key interceptions thrown by the normally surehanded Chris Chandler, which allowed the Broncos to pull away to a 31-6 lead.
+Super Bowl XXXIII was a novel event for Falcons fans and players, but was a disappointing end to what had theretofore been a dream season.
+The Falcons offense moved the ball consistently on the Broncos throughout the game, but had several mishaps within Denver territory, allowing the Broncos offense to pick apart the Atlanta defense and pull away to a 17-3 lead in the first half.
+A Morten Andersen field goal brought the Falcons within 17-6 going into halftime, but the second half was punctuated by two key interceptions thrown by Chris Chandler, which allowed the Broncos to pull away to a 31-6 lead.
 By the end of the game, the Falcons had driven within the Broncos 30-yard line seven times, yet had only managed to score 13 points with 5 turnovers.
-The Falcons scored two late touchdowns, one on a 94-yard kickoff return by Tim Dwight, to make the score a more respectable final of 34-19.
+The Falcons scored two late touchdowns, one on a 94-yard kickoff return by Tim Dwight, to make the final score 34-19.

 Despite the embarrassing finish, the 1998 Falcons are the most celebrated team in franchise history.
 That year, the Falcons set franchise records for wins (14) and points scored (442), with RB Jamal Anderson breaking the NFL record for carries in a season (410) and the team record for rushing yards (1,846).
 The team also sent six players to the Pro Bowl, the second highest total in team history.
 Atlanta was also the first dome team in league history to make the Super Bowl.